shawn-makes-stuff/DiceGen5.0/README.md

 - D20 Icosahedron
 - Custom Crystal, any number of faces
 - Custom Shard, any number of faces
+- Custom Bipyramid, any even number of faces

 ### New features